-Subsequent to initial recognition, property, plant and equipment, other than freehold land and building are stated at cost less accumulated depreciation and any impairment losses.
+Subsequent to initial recognition, all property, plant and equipment are stated at cost less accumulated depreciation and any impairment losses.

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when the cost is incurred and it is probable that the future economic benefits associated with the asset will flow to the Group and the cost of the asset can be measured reliably.
 The carrying amount of parts that are replaced is derecognised.
 The costs of the day-to-day servicing of property, plant and equipment are recognised in profit or loss as incurred.